milesgwood/milesgwood.github.io/pages/finance/quickbooks.md

 - In that window select the matching invoices that are paid
 - If you go to income tracker now you should see the bill is no longer overdue

 # How to handle PPP loan in quickbooks

 [PPP Quickbooks Tutorial](https://quickbooks.intuit.com/learn-support/en-us/banking/how-do-i-enter-the-ppp-loan-into-my-deposit/00/542685)

+Get PPP forgiven and [decrease the liability in QB with a journal entry](https://www.youtube.com/watch?v=2eTJBceecuM)